Tooth trauma in children – primary teeth injuries

 The importance of protecting primary teeth

-It is important to keep primary teeth healthy because they are necessary for chewing properly, guiding the permanent teeth into position, and for the facial muscles and jawbones to develop normally.
+Baby teeth are important because they are necessary for chewing properly, guiding the permanent teeth into position, and for the facial muscles and jawbones to develop normally.
 They are also important for the development of speech and facial esthetics.

 If primary teeth are lost or compromised, the dentist will continually assess whether crowding or crooked teeth will result when the permanent teeth eventually erupt and recommend potential treatments.